Sensors and Virtual Sensors

 - Added dedicated

-VirtualSensorsServicelifecycle handling. - Added resilient outbound execution path for Ansible interactions.
+VirtualSensorsServicelifecycle handling. - Added resilient outbound execution path for external calls (e.g. the NATS Provisioner).

 - Moved interface allocation logic into dedicated service.